 A true educator, Paula Wallace has dedicated nearly 40 years to serving and leading SCAD, expanding the university's mission on a global scale.
-Wallace has guided the university to unprecedented growth and achievement, from enrollment, degree programs, and professional network, to learning resources, physical holdings, financial stability and more.
-She has been the primary architect of SCAD's success, positioning the university for relevance and distinction for years to come.
+Wallace has guided the university to unprecedented growth and achievement, from enrollment and degree programs to learning resources, financial stability and more.
+Wallace is the primary architect of SCAD's success, positioning the university as the preeminent source of knowledge in the disciplines taught for years to come.

-SCAD maintained its stellar institutional accreditation record with SACSCOC.
+SCAD maintains its stellar institutional accreditation record with SACSCOC.
 The university's ten-year reaffirmation of accreditation was earned with absolutely no recommendations for improvement in 2010, a rare feat in higher education.

-Ninety-eight percent of Spring 2015 graduates were employed, pursuing further education or both within 10 months of graduation.
+Ninety-nine percent of Spring 2017 graduates were employed, pursuing further education or both within 10 months of graduation.

-SCAD is the only art and design university with two museums, and has the nation's largest physical library holdings among art, design and music schools.
+SCAD is the only art and design university with three museums, and has the nation's largest physical library holdings among art, design and music schools.